geocam/geocamResponderMaps/README.rst

   $GEOCAM_DIR/geocamResponderMaps/manage.py runserver

+Under Django 1.4, you may need to add the ``--nothread`` option:

+  $GEOCAM_DIR/geocamResponderMaps/manage.py runserver --nothread

 Now you're ready to try it out!
 If you can open a web browser on the same host where the server is installed, you can start using the app by visiting http://localhost:8000/ in that browser.